Optimizing loops

 So, I came across a very simple task: convert images stored in YUV format to simple grayscale.
 For the people who know what those are, you can jump ahead, but if you don't, here's a simple explanation: YUV is a very well known color encoding system that's used mainly because it presents the same information as RGB, but in a more compressible form.
 Basically, instead of splitting the colors of an image into three RGB channels (Red, Green and Blue), we split them into one luminance channel (Y) and two chrominance channels (U and V).

-multiple different YUV formats for different types of file sizes, compression etc. In
+different YUV formats for different types of file sizes, compression etc. In this problem,

-this problem, we're working with YUV422, which simply means that for every 2 "units"
+we're working with YUV422, which simply means that for every 2 units

 pixels here, because that would be misleading as the 422 actually refers to sampling,